Project Recovery

 Once the root cause is identified, build a revised plan.
 This means a new baseline: a reset scope if necessary, updated milestones with realistic dates, and a clear statement of what will be delivered by when.
 Present this revised plan to your sponsor with three things: what happened and why, what the new plan is, and what you need from the sponsor to make the new plan work.

 Once approval is in writing, restart.
 Brief the team on the new plan.
 Assign clear owners to every milestone.
 Run the daily sprint system from day one of the recovery.
-Check milestone progress weekly against the new baseline.
+Check milestone progress weekly against the new baseline using the Weekly Progress Dashboard.
 Do not allow new scope additions until the project is fully recovered.

 How to Communicate a Recovery Plan to Stakeholders